 Owls are beautiful creatures, but you also want something more than just visually appealing when deciding on your next owl tattoo.
 The good news is that these nocturnal birds are rich in symbolic value, representing wisdom, protection, and watchfulness.
 They are also associated with mystery and transition.
 Owls have important roles in various cultures, with the Native American people believing that they were guardians of knowledge.
 The Ancient Greeks have used the bird as a symbol of truth and the portrayal of the goddess.

 Tree tattoos have many different meanings, depending on the species you choose, but in general, they are associated with longevity and commitment.
 It can also represent life and a new beginning, making it an appealing choice for a woman who wants to focus on the future and leave her past behind.
 The symbolism is not the only thing appealing about this design, but also the technique.
 Watercolor tats are bright and bold, and they work well with images of nature.

-Cat tattoos are lovely choices for women.
+Cat tattoos are a lovely tattoo choice.
 You can honor your pet by getting it inked onto your skin, or you may be drawn by the meaning associated with felines.
 The animal represents luck, intelligence, and gracefulness.
 For some, they are also connected with mystery and death.
 The watercolor technique can create a more abstract appearance to your ink, opening it up to interpretation.
 It also allows your creativity to show, as you can decide which colors to use and how to incorporate them.